favware/cliff-jumper/README.md

 Usage: cliff-jumper [options]

 Options:
   -V, --version                           output the version number -n, --name <string>                     The package name to release -p, --package-path <string>             The path to the current package.
 For non-monorepos this is just "."
   --dry-run                               Whether the package should be bumped or not.
-When this is set no actions will be taken and only the release strategy will be logged
+When this is set no actions will be taken and only the release strategy will be
+                                          logged
-  --first-release              Whether this is the first release (skips bumping the version) -o, --org <string>           The NPM org scope that should be used WITHOUT "@" sign or trailing "/" --preid [string]             The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver -t, --skip-tag               Whether to skip creating a git tag (default `true` when CI=true, `false` otherwise) (default: false)
+  --first-release                         Whether this is the first release (skips bumping the version) -o, --org <string>                      The NPM org scope that should be used WITHOUT "@" sign or trailing "/" --preid [string]                        The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver
+  -c, --commit-message-template [string]  A custom commit message template to use.
+                                          Defaults to "chore({{name}}): release {{full-name}}@{{new-version}}"
+                                          You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.
+                                          You can use "{{name}}" in your template, this will be replaced with the name provided through "-n", "--name" or the same value set in your config file.
+                                          You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or
+                                          "@{{org}}/{{name}}" (when "org" is provided).
+  -t, --skip-tag                          Whether to skip creating a git tag
-  -v, --verbose                Whether to print verbose information (default: false) -h, --help                   display help for command
+                                          default "true" when CI=true, "false" otherwise (default: false) -v, --verbose                           Whether to print verbose information (default: false) -h, --help                              display help for command
 ```

 Or, you can set most of these options through a configuration file.
 This file